Relationships and Sex Education (RSE)

 Relationships Education and Health Education are now mandatory subjects to teach.

-At Highfields, we fully embrace the changes and continue to work very closely with our PSHE ( and RSE) education provider Coram Life Education, with its SCARF programme.
+Highfields fully embraces the changes and continue to work very closely with our PSHE and RSE education provider Coram Life Education, with its SCARF programme.

-In the meantime, a government guide for parents is attached as well as a link to their Frequently Asked Questions (FAQs) Government/news/relationships-education-relationships-and-sex-education-rse-and-health-education-faqs
+Attached is a government guide for parents as well as a link to their Frequently Asked Questions (FAQs) Government/news/relationships-education-relationships-and-sex-education-rse-and-health-education-faqs

 Here is a link to the government's update:

 Right to Withdraw Your Child from Sex Education Classes

 Government guidance states that "You cannot withdraw your child from Relationships Education because it is important that all children receive this content, covering topics such as friendships and how to stay safe.

 Your child’s primary school can choose to teach Sex Education. " Highfields has chosen to teach Sex Education .

 The Guidance continues..."If you’d like to know more about this, we recommend speaking to the school to understand what will be taught and when.
 If you do not want your child to take part in some or all of the lessons on Sex Education, you can ask that they are withdrawn.
 At primary level, the head teacher must grant this request."